polyu-llt/openrice_annotations/README.md

-# openrice_annotations# Openrice data for sentiment analysis
+# Openrice data for sentiment analysis

 This repository contains a sentiment lexicon for Cantonese language created on the **openrice** data.